m1griffin/bytesfunc/README.rst

 Release History
 ===============
+* 2.1.1 - Documentation updated and version number bumped to reflect testing with Ubuntu 21.04, FreeBSD 13.0, and OpenBSD 6.9.
+No code changes.
 * 2.1.0 - Changed setup.py to detect Raspberry Pi 4 and set the compiler args
           accordingly.
 Added support for Pi 4.
 Dropped testing of 64 bit mode on Pi 3.